Shenington Airfield

 Shenington Airfield, previously known as RAF Edgehill, is an Aerodrome located west of Shenington, Oxfordshire.
-It is owned by Shenington Airfield Ltd, and leases use of the site to various organisations, predominately the Edgehill Gliding Centre.
+It is owned by Shenington Airfield Ltd, and leases use of the site to various organisations, predominantly the Edgehill Gliding Centre.

 Royal Air Force use

 Initially Shenington Airfield was opened as RAF Edgehill in October 1941 with No. 21 Operational Training Unit (OTU) being based at the airfield operating Vickers Wellingtons, Miles Martinets and Hawker Hurricanes also No. 12 OTU were based at the airfield as well.
 No. 1 Flying Training School RAF also used Edgehill at some point.

 The airfield was also used for the flight testing of the Gloster E28/39 in 1942 after it had made its maiden flights at RAF Cranwell.

 After the war it became a storage depot.
 After a brief period as a Flying Training School, it finally closed as an RAF station in 1953.